| History of All Points North Model Railroad Club - APN

 large letter "E", perhaps with more fingers, as the basic

+planning idea.
 Meanwhile, the building committee

 contacted as many metal-building suppliers as we could